-In 2020, BDSRA Australia launched the new annual Batten Disease Research Grant Program for Australia and New Zealand.
-The objective of the Batten Disease Research Grant Program is to advance local research across Australia and New Zealand that has the potential to:
+Each year, BDSRA Australia invests in promising local research through its Batten Disease Research Grant Program.
+The objective of the Program is to advance research across Australia and New Zealand that has the potential to:

 Before applying, please read the Expression of Interest - Information for Applicants.
 Applicants are also encouraged to read the full research program Guidelines.

 |Location:||Wicking Dementia Research and Education Centre, University of Tasmania|

 Our goal is to identify new drugs to treat Batten disease caused by variants in the CLN3 gene.
 To do this, we have used advanced techniques in human stem cell biology and gene editing technology to develop a new human cell-based model of Batten Disease.
 Such models are needed to accelerate moving laboratory findings into effective and safe treatment options for people with this disease.
 Preliminary investigations with this new model indicate that when the stem cells are maturated in the laboratory into nerve cells, those cells with Batten disease CLN3 gene variants reveal changes in how these cells communicate with one another, as well as changes in structures within the cells involved in energy production or in degradation of proteins.
 These changes are consistent with what is known about Batten Disease from the study of human tissue sample and from animal models.

 In this project, we will extend these preliminary findings to determine their robustness, and investigate further how it may be that CLN3 variants affect these features of nerve cells.
 Based on these findings, we plan to test over 350 drugs that are known to be activate in the brain for their ability to affect how cells with Batten Disease CLN3 variants function.
 This project will initiate a new program of research focused on determining the suitability of such drugs as new treatments for Batten disease.